Eric-Gomes/Eric-Gomes/README.md

-- 👋 Hi, I’m Eric Gomes
+- 👋 Hi, I’m Eric.
-- 👀 I’m interested in Full Stack & Mobile App Development.
+- 👀 Working as a Freelance Full Stack & Mobile App Development.
-- 🌱 I’m currently learning Javascript, Dart and Python.
+- 🌱 I’m currently using Javascript and Dart to create Websites and Applications
-- 💞️ I’m looking to collaborate on Web Development projects and products.
 - 📫 You can reach me through my Twitter @GomesNEric.

 <!---
 Eric-Gomes/Eric-Gomes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.